Cytrak/CYTRA-MD-BOT/README.md

 ### CONTRIBUTIONS
--Contributions to Flash-Md are welcome!
+-Contributions to CYTRA-MD are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

 ***

 ### LICENSE
--The FLASH-MD is released under the [MIT License](https://opensource.org/licenses/MIT).
+-The CYTRA-MD is released under the [MIT License](https://opensource.org/licenses/MIT).

 -Enjoy the diverse features of the Flash-Md  to enhance your conversations and make your WhatsApp experience more interesting!

 ***
-### DEVELOPER:
+###MAKER:
 **GET In Touch with The Owner**
 - [**On Instagram**](https://instagram.com/Cytra_k9)
 - [**Via WhatsApp**](https://wa.me/254715155196)